Complying with NYC Fair Workweek Laws 2024

 Stay in Compliance with New York Predictive Scheduling Laws in 2024 and Beyond

-Also known as predictive scheduling laws, Fair Workweek was created to create a stable, predictable work environment for service-based employees.
+Fair Workweek Ordinances are sweeping across our major cities, and New York City is no exception.
+Also known as predictive scheduling laws, Fair Workweek Ordinances were created with the intention to create a stable, predictable work environment for service-based employees.

 Just Cause employment protection

-In this post, we’ll take a look at the specifics of the Fair Workweek and Just Cause laws in NYC and how Harri’s scheduling tools protect your business from costly violations.
+In this post, we’ll examine the specifics of the New York City Fair Workweek Ordinance and Just Cause laws in NYC, and how Harri’s scheduling tools can help protect your business from costly violations.

 NYC Fair Workweek Regulations and Penalties: Predictive Scheduling Laws

-The lawmakers understand that hospitality is a fast-paced industry with numerous moving parts.
-It’s not always possible to know exactly when additional team members are needed.
-But it is also important to protect employees against last-minute scheduling.
+The lawmakers understand that hospitality is a fast-paced industry with numerous moving parts making it difficult to predict staffing needs.
+However, it is also important to protect employees against last-minute scheduling changes.
+The concept of a Regular Schedule ensures that employees are provided an estimate of their weekly Work Schedule.

 • Outline the number of hours a fast-food employee can expect to work per week.

-• Contain full details on days, times, and locations an employee is expected to work.
+• Contain full details on the days, times, and locations an employee is expected to work.

 • Be distributed to employees in writing or digitally.